6 Day Split Workout: PPP - Persistent Painful Progression

-Finally, you wrap up the session with a couple Ab exercises sandwiched around some tricep rope pushdowns. you'll use that cable machine during the kneeling cable crunches anyway so we?ll compound the two cable exercises and then finish with 4 sets of hanging leg lifts with "as many reps as possible" each set.
+Finally, you wrap up the session with a couple of ab exercises sandwiched around some tricep rope pushdowns. you'll use that cable machine during the kneeling cable crunches anyway so we'll compound the two cable exercises and then finish with 4 sets of hanging leg lifts with "as many reps as possible" each set.

 |Back and Biceps "A"|

 |3 Grip Lat Pull Downs:|